Driving licence in Spain: Types of document

 In Spain, there are 3 types of document pertaining to driving: the driving licence ("el permiso de conducir"), the driving permit ("la licencia de conducir") and "el permiso de circulación", which is applied to the vehicle rather than to the driver.

 All drivers must be in possession of the document and take it with them whenever they drive.
 However, it is valid to take a photocopy of the original (if properly certified) or the Spanish national identity card.
 It is obligatory to show it to the authorities when they ask for it.

 If the document has been issued in Spain, it will be valid for the whole of the European Union.

 All driving documents have an expiration date, and when it is reached the driver must renew it by taking an aptitude test (similar to that taken when first obtaining it) to test that they are still physically fit to drive.

 Driving licence ("el permiso de conducir")

 The possession of a driving licence allows the driver to be able to drive the majority of vehicles.

 The AM, A1, A2, A, and B licences have to be renewed every 10 years up until the age of 65, and from age 65 onward, every 5 years.

 Types of licence

-The driving license is subdivided into classes.
+The driving licence is subdivided into classes.
 The class regulates the type of vehicle that the licence holder can drive: